 Business Cycle Basics

-This week, Craig Siminski, of CMS Retirement Income Planning, shares an article discussing how economists identify and measure economic contractions, and comparing some characteristics of past recessions:
+This week, Craig Siminski, of CMS Retirement Income Planning, shares an article discussing how economists identify and measure economic contractions and compares some characteristics of past recessions:

 In March 2020, most state governments ordered nonessential businesses to shut down in response to the COVID-19 pandemic.
 This sudden halt in business activity and the resulting spike in unemployment made a recession immediately predictable, although few had seen it coming.